MicrosoftDocs/microsoft-365-docs/microsoft-365/business/set-up.md

 #### Add users by using Azure AD Connect

  If you have a local domain controller with Active Directory, you synchronize your users with Microsoft 365 Business by using [Azure AD Connect](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-install-express).
+Complete this before you start the setup wizard.
 You can download it in the admin center:

 - Go to **Users** \> **Active users**, select the ellipses on the top of the page and then select **Directory synchronization** to download Azure AD Connect.